sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Build vs Buy : Oversimplified Dichotomy<!-- omit in toc -->

-Looking for a systemic and overarching approach to buy vs build of solutions at the organizational level means bypassing the concept of solution architecture, where the required experts of the organization, both from business lines, finance, security, information technology, etc., come together to figure out the best possible way of accomplishing its mission through leveraging its various resources including people, tools, processes and rules.
+Looking for a systemic and overarching answer and approach to the question "Should the IT Solution be built or bought?" at the organizational level means bypassing the concept of solution architecture, where the required experts of the organization, both from business lines, finance, security, information technology, etc., come together to figure out the best possible way of accomplishing its mission through leveraging its various resources including people, tools, processes and rules.

 A solution is by default built, whether by a single person, multiple teams or by a third party.
 As such, the questions to ask are more akin to: